+Description

-Description Reshard is used to create and manage workflows to horizontally shard an existing keyspace.
+Reshard is used to create and manage workflows to horizontally shard an existing keyspace.
 The source keyspace can be unsharded or sharded.

 action Reshard is an "umbrella" command.
 The action sub-command defines the operation on the workflow.

-options Each action has additional options/parameters that can be used to modify its behavior.
+Action must be one of the following: Create, Complete, Cancel, SwitchTraffic, ReverseTrafffic, Show, or Progress options Each action has additional options/parameters that can be used to modify its behavior.